AbhiPasula/ds200/README.md

 # Plotting with MatPlotLib in Python
-## Import/Export of Crude Oil and Petroleum Products (in Rs.
-Value Terms) from 2011-12 to 2017-18
 ### Name : Abhishek P
 ### Roll No :  17560

 The following data has been obtained from "https://data.gov.in" and plotted using matplotlib.

+## Data:- Import/Export of Crude Oil and Petroleum Products (in Rs.
+Value Terms) from 2011-12 to 2017-18

 **a.
 Scatter Plot**
 **Observation:** The scatter plot attached shows how the Export Quantity price of various Petroleum Products is varying over the years.